ILDaviz/bavard/docs/relationships/index.md

 print(pivotData?.createdAt); // Fully typed as DateTime?
 print(pivotData?.isActive);  // Fully typed as bool?

+// You can also update pivot attributes pivotData?.isActive = false;
 ```
 This works for both eager loading (`withRelations`) and lazy loading (`get()`).